 Whether it’s to get you to work or school, for recreation or to experience New Zealand’s scenery, cycling is a fun, affordable and healthy way to travel.
 Working with our partners, we’re committed to helping you get around by bike by investing in building connected cycling networks, as part of a wider transport system, so that getting about by bike can be an easy, safer, everyday choice for more Kiwis.

-We are working closely with our sector partners to accelerate the delivery of cycling networks in our main urban areas.
+The Transport Agency is working closely with sector partners to accelerate the delivery of cycling networks in our main urban areas.
 We’re also working to improve safety, and perceptions of safety, for cyclists.
 This includes safer networks in all our main urban centres, improving attitudes towards cycling, and building mutual respect between cyclists and other road users.

 Cycling Network Guidance – planning and design (CNG) framework aims to promote a consistent, best-practice approach to cycling network and route planning throughout New Zealand.
 It sets out a principles-based process for deciding what cycling provision is desirable, and provides best-practice guidance for the design of cycleways.